dmorse/pscfpp/README.md

    <https://github.com/dmorse/pscfpp>.

-The source code may be obtained by using a git version control system client to clone this repository.
-To do so on a machine with a git client, enter the command:
+The source code should be obtained by using a git version control system client to clone this repository.
+To do so from the unix command line on a machine with a git client installed, enter the command:
 ```
 git clone --recursive https://github.com/dmorse/pscfpp.git
 ```
-Note the use of the --recursive option to the git clone command.
-This option is necessary to clone two git submodules that are maintained in separate repositories.
-This command will create a new directory called pscfpp/ that contains all of the source code and associated documentation, including the required git submodules.
+Note the use of the --recursive option of the git clone command.
+Use of this option is necessary with PSCF to clone and install two git submodules that are maintained in separate github repositories.
+This command will create a new directory called pscfpp/ that contains all of the source code and associated documentation, including the two required git submodules.

 We do *not* recommend that users obtain the source code by simply downloading and unpackng a zip or tar file of a tagged release from the PSCF github repository.
-Doing so would create a directory that does not contain source code for two git repositories that are automatically downloaded and installed as submodules by the above git command.
-It is possible to install the required submodules after the fact, but simpler to follow the instructions given above to clone the repository using the --recursive option.
+Doing so would create a pscfpp/ directory that does not contain source code for two git repositories that are automatically installed as submodules by the above git command.
+It is possible to install these submodules after the fact, but simpler to follow the instructions given above.

 ## Documentation